alkaest2002/cerebro-screener/README.md

 # cerebro-screener

-Electron-Vue app for the administration of cognitive tasks for the screening of mental health.
+Vue app for the administration of cognitive tasks for the screening of mental health.

-This is the list of tasks currenly implemented:
+This is the list of decision-making tasks currenly implemented:

-- Dominoes Task
+- Dominoes
-- London Tower Task
+- Towers
-- Card Sorting Task
+- Cards Sorting
-- Card Flipping Task
+- Cards Flipping
-- Kohs Patterns Task
+- Kohs Patterns
-- Card Gambiling Task
+- Decks Searching
-- Digit Span Task
+- Digit Span
-- Circle Tapping Task
+- Circles Tapping
-- Attention Task
+- Numbers Tracking

 Each task will be followed by a three-items questionnaire to assess self-reflection.